-Arrangements for dealing with peer-on-peer abuse and allegations
+Arrangements for dealing with child-on-child abuse and allegations

 Most instances of pupils causing harm to each other will be dealt with under the school's Anti-bullying and Behaviour Policies.
-However, all staff should be aware that safeguarding concerns can arise as a result of conduct by a pupil towards another; referred to as peer-on-peer abuse.
+However, all staff should be aware that safeguarding concerns can arise as a result of conduct by a pupil towards another; referred to as child-on-child abuse.
 Examples of pupils' conduct towards each other that could raise safeguarding concerns are: